 5) 24 hours after the publication look at results

 6) Try a couple of different content types

 8) Repeat the process in case of failure of the first strategy

 While the Sociality.io report provides you with the data, it’s up to you to keep testing and to tweak your content strategy.
 Try to test new visual strategies: buttons, different call-to-actions (CTAs), style and timing.
 Then compare the performance of those stories to see which one does the best.

 To wrap it all up, Stories drive valuable engagement.
 But in contrast to other social media like Facebook, LinkedIn or Twitter, the interaction is different.

-In general, the best content in Stories has high Impression to Discovery ratio, a high number of Replies, a high number of “Back”, low number of “Forward”, “Exited” and “Next Story”.
+In general, the best content in Stories has a high Impression to Discovery ratio, a high number of Replies, a high number of “Back”, low number of “Forward”, “Exited” and “Next Story”.
 However, as we mentioned previously Navigation metrics are ambiguous and can have multiple interpretations.